myffs/SONGCARD-git/README.md

 if you're planning on adding this to you're mod / recoding it, go to the [wiki](https://github.com/LilDrippyMyFnf/SONGCARD-git/wiki) and please credit me.

-NOTE: there is no reason to fork this, if you counter a bug, report it on [issues](https://github.com/LilDrippyMyFnf/SONGCARD-git/issues), but you can use the .lua file if you're mod has a repo (also credit me for the 2nd time)
+NOTE: there is no reason to fork this, if you counter a bug, report it on [issues](https://github.com/LilDrippyMyFnf/SONGCARD-git/issues), but you can use the .lua, 2 image assets, and the font if you're mod has a repo (also credit me for the 2nd time)